AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 • Using Dependency injection to improving the reusability of code

-• Using Session to move data between controllers .
+• Using cookies to move data between controllers and maintain user session state and for authentication purposes .

 •Secure Web Api using JWT .